 Meet the Team

-Taylor first began building boats as a teenager at Rockport Marine when the yard still belonged to his father, Luke Allen.
-After attending Amherst College in Massachussetts, Taylor returned to Maine and after a short stint working for his future father-in-law Joel White at Brooklin Boatyard, Taylor was named the president of Rockport Marine in 1980.
+Taylor first began building boats as a teenager at Rockport Marine when the yard still belonged to his father.
+After attending Amherst College in Massachusetts, Taylor returned to Maine and after a short stint working for his future father-in-law Joel White at Brooklin Boatyard, Taylor was named the president of Rockport Marine in 1980.
 Taylor has four children and is married to writer and editor Martha White.
 Taylor’s leadership built the culture and capabilities of Rockport Marine into the yard it is today.

 Having spent her formative years on the water canoeing the lakes of Minnesota, it was no surprise that she quickly fell in love with sailing and salt water when she moved to Maine to crew on a windjammer.
 Katie has made Maine her home and wooden boats her vocation.
 She joined Rockport Marine in 2013 as part of the finishing team.
 By 2017 her strong work ethic, organizational skills, and understanding of boats, made her an easy pick to help with managing the service yard.
 She takes pride in helping owners get the most of their short season.
 She can still be found during commissioning season, with a varnish brush in her hand putting on the perfect final coat.